gracefulife/clova-developer-guide/en/CIC/References/CICInterface/Clova.md

       "dialogRequestId": "5690395e-8c0d-4123-9d3f-937eaa9285dd"
     },
     "payload": {
-      "text": "I will play an exciting song for you."
+      "text": "I will play some upbeat music for you."
     }
   }
 }